seascape-models/seascape_collaboration/README.md

 For tips on naming things we follow similar [Jenny Bryan's naming protocal.](http://www2.stat.duke.edu/~rcs46/lectures_2015/01-markdown-git/slides/naming-slides/naming-slides.pdf)

 This includes:
-* Using logical (e.g. start with "001_" to signal step 1, and  "002_" to signal step 2.) rather than chronological order (do not use dates because they have to constantly be updated and are not very human-readable).
+* Using logical order where possible (e.g. start with "001_" to signal step 1, and  "002_" to signal step 2.) rather than chronological order (because dates they have to be constantly be updated and are not very human-readable).
+Chronological order are fine too but make sure you use the "YYYY-MM-DD" form.
 * Descriptive names
 * Using "-" and "_" to separate words
 * No special characters